 It was at BCM where I first learned about the microbiome-the entirety of microbes (and their gene products) that live in and on the human body.
 I learned how to characterize microbial communities through marker gene sequencing, and began to see human diseases as a complex interplay between several factors-both genetic and environmental-rather than as a consequence of a single gene mutation or anomaly.
 I joined the laboratory of Dr. Joseph Petrosino, director of the Alkek Center for Metagenomics and Microbiome research, where I learned to use open source state of the art software tools to analyze microbial communities.
 I worked with a variety of sample types-from stool to oral to skin of cadavers-thus becoming a well-rounded microbiome researcher with experience across a large variety of sample types.
 I obtained my PhD on the human microbiome in less than four years and joined the lab of one of the elite microbiome researchers in the world, Dr. Rob Knight.
 It was in his lab where I began to really study the intricate ways the microbiome can affect our health, and what it means to be human.
 I became especially interested in how our western lifestyles have affected our microbial exposures, and in turn, our health.

 While I do love science, I do enjoy life outside of the laboratory.
-First and foremose, I am an athlete.
-A sprinter and hurdler in high school, I transitioned to distance running later in life, and now I really enjoy CrossFit.
-I also love to write, read, ride horses, and I LOVE to travel and to learn about new cultures!
-Finally, I really enjoy studying the Hebrew roots of Christianity as we know it today, and I have a passion for Torah as written in Scripture-pure and unadulterated by the traditions of man-as a way of life and not a religion.
+A hurdler in high school and half-marathoner later in life, I am now an avid CrossFitter and a Level 1 CrossFit trainer.
+I also love to write (for pleasure), read, ride horses, and travel.
+Finally, I really enjoy studying the Hebrew roots of Christianity as we know it today, and I have a passion for Torah as written in Scripture -- pure and unadulterated by the traditions of man -- as a way of life and not a religion.

 Thank you for taking the time to read my story and to visit my site.
 Please read more about my research and my work, and I’d love to hear from you!